Writing Wayfire plugins (Part 2)

 }

-top_left and bottom_right uniforms are used to represent the window region that we are actually drawing. full_top_left and full_top_right uniforms represent the full window including shadows.
+uniforms represent the full window including shadows.
 If the current fragment is close enough to a corner, then we can check whether to discard the fragment or not.
-Otherwise, the color of the fragment is simply the color of the corresponding pixel in the window texture (which includes the shadows, which is why we need full_top_left and full_bottom_right).
+Otherwise, the color of the fragment is simply the color of the corresponding pixel in the window texture (which includes the shadows, which is why we need full_top_left

 Next, we need to compile our shaders in the constructor.
 Wayfire provides a convenient abstraction over OpenGL programs: